NoriginMedia/nannoq-web/README.md

 }
 ```

-### Querying
+### Implementation and Querying

-Please consult the [Wiki](https://github.com/mikand13/nannoq-web/wiki) for guides on querying the controller.
+Please consult the [Wiki](https://github.com/mikand13/nannoq-web/wiki) for guides on implementations and queries on the controller.

 ## Contributing